In the days when an ice cream sundae cost much less, a 10-year-old boy entered a Hotel Coffee Shop and sat uneasily at a table.

 The little boy counted his coins again!

-He then looking up at her and with a tentative smile said,
+He then looked up at her and with a tentative smile said,

 “I’ll have the plain ice cream please.”